 - Welch Fossum Theresa, et al. Small Animal Surgery.
 3rd ed, St. Louis: Mosby, 2007, p.726.

 Dr. Masahiro Seki is the owner of a small animal clinic Animal Laser Center in Nagoya, Japan.
 He is the first board-certified veterinary laser surgeon in Japan.
 Dr. Seki is a diplomate of the American Board of Laser Surgery, and a director at the Japanese Laser Veterinary Science Society

-This Education Center article was underwritten by Aesculight of Woodinville, Wash., manufacturer of the only American-made surgical veterinary CO2 laser
+This Education Center article was underwritten by Aesculight of Bothell, Wash., manufacturer of the only American-made surgical veterinary CO2 laser